-2016 2015
+2017 2016

-Net revenue \$12,246 \$13,858
+Net revenue \$12,684 \$12,246

-Earnings from continuing \$928 \$1,118

-operations before interest and
+Earnings from continuing operations before interest and taxes \$856 \$928

-taxes

-(Loss) earnings from \$(58) \$596

-discontinued operations, net of
+(Net Loss) from discontinued operations, net of taxes - \$(58)

-taxes

-Net earnings \$592 \$1,366
+Net earnings \$611 \$592

-Net earnings per share:
+Net earnings per share: ·

-Basic \$0.33 \$0.75
+Basic \$0.36 \$0.33

-Diluted \$0.33 \$0.73
+Diluted \$0.36 \$0.33

 Cash dividends declared per

-share: \$0.25 \$0.32
+share: \$0.27 \$0.25

-At period-end:

-Total assets \$25,517 \$106,882

-Long-term debt \$6,683 \$6,677

-Total debt \$6,732 \$8,871

-There has been no significant change in HP's financial or trading position since January 31, 2016, the end of the three month period to which HP's Quarterly Report on Form 10-Q filed on March 3, 2016 relates.
+There has been no significant change in HP's financial or trading position since January 31, 2017, the end of the three month period to which HP's Quarterly Report on Form 10-Q filed on March 2, 2017 relates.

 B.8 Selected Key Pro Forma Financial Information Not applicable.
 The Company has not prepared pro forma financial information.
 B.9 Profit Forecast Not applicable.
 The Company has not prepared a profit forecast or profit estimate.
 B.10 Audit Report Qualifications Not applicable.
 The Company is not required to provide such information under the ESMA's Questions and Answers Regarding Prospectuses as this information is considered by ESMA as not pertinent in case of an offer to employees.
-B.11 Working Capital HP is of the opinion that, taking into account its borrowing facilities, the working capital available to the HP group of companies is sufficient for its present requirements, that is, for at least the next 12 months from the date of this document.
+B.11 Working Capital The Company's cash position remains strong, and the Company expects that its cash balances, anticipated cash flow generated from operations and access to capital markets will be sufficient to cover its expected near-term cash outlays.